DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 ## Wednesday (9/24)

 - Sound Effects + music beds
+  - In class example: The Raven Audiobook SFX Design
   - [Finding sound effects](../lectures/week-4/sound-effects/)
   - Examples could be transition impacts or swooshes between character lines.
 Some scripts will have specific needs for effects that illustrate locations or products, like chirping birds for outdoor settings.
   - Add sound effects to separate tracks